How Is Credit Card Debt Split During Divorce?

-What if all the credit was in your ex-spouse’s name and now you have to start rebuilding your credit along with the rest of your life?
+What if all the credit was in your ex-spouse’s name and now you have to rebuild your credit along with the rest of your life?

-Avoiding the accumulation of additional debt should be among your first priorities, since divorce itself is an expense (think paying legal fees, furnishing a second household and splurging on a pick-me-up treat).
+Avoiding the accumulation of additional debt should be your top priority, since divorce itself is expensive (think paying legal fees, furnishing a second household and splurging on a pick-me-up treat).

 We don’t have all the answers to navigating the treacherous legal waters of divorce, but we do have simple ways to make smart money decisions so you can divide up old debt, avoid accumulating more debt and get on with your post-divorce life.

-How to Deal With Credit Card Debt in Divorce
+How to Protect Yourself From Credit Card Debt During Divorce

 When it comes to debt and divorce, ideally you’d both agree on what belongs to each person.
 But then again, if you lived in an ideal world, you probably wouldn’t be getting a divorce.